What Is a Class Action Lawsuit?

 - Equifax Class Action Lawsuit

-- Essure Class Action Lawsuit and MDL
+- Essure Class Action Lawsuit

-- Hernia Mesh Class Action Lawsuit and MDL
+- Hernia Mesh Class Action Lawsuit

 - Hip Replacement Class Action Lawsuit